niharika2810/niharika2810.github.io/_posts/2017-10-31-memory-management-in-android.md

 The Dalvik* Virtual Machine’s heap size for application processes is limited.
 Applications start up with 2 MB, and the maximum allocation, marked as “largeHeap,” is limited to 36 MB (depending on the specific device configuration).

-Examples of large heap applications are Photo/Video Editor, Camera, Gallery, and Home Screen.
+Examples of large heap applications are <b>Photo/Video Editor, Camera, Gallery, and Home Screen</b>.

 Android stores background application processes in a LRU cache.